parvatijay2901/Machine-Learning-with-Titanic-dataset-on-Azure/README.md

 ![Studio_deploy1](Images/Studio_deploy1.png)
 ![Deploy_logs](Images/Deploy_logs.png)

 In AML, we can also consume a deployed service via an HTTP API.
 An HTTP API is a URL that is exposed over the network so that interaction with a trained model can happen via HTTP requests.
 For this, first we will first give 2 sets of data to score (Either give the data by yourself or use Swagger documentations to get the format).
 The APIs exposed by Azure ML will use JSON to accept data and submit responses and serve as a bridge language among different environments.
-Execute [endpoint.py](Files/endpoint.py)
+Execute [endpoint.py](Files/endpoint.py) to perform this.

 ![Endpoint_code](Images/Endpoint_code.png)
 ![Endpoint_result](Images/Endpoint_result.png)